Morris dance

 Morris dancing is a form of English folk dance.
-It is based on rhythmic stepping and the execution of choreographed figures by a group of dancers, usually wearing bell pads on their shins.
-Implements such as sticks, swords and handkerchiefs may also be wielded by the dancers.
-In a small number of dances for one or two people, steps are near and across a pair of clay tobacco pipes laid one across the other on the floor.
-They clap their sticks, swords, or handkerchiefs together to match with the dance.
+It is based on rhythmic stepping and the execution of choreographed figures by a group of dancers in costume, usually wearing bell pads on their shins, their shoes or both.
+A band or single musician, also costumed, will accompany them.
+Sticks, swords, handkerchiefs, and a variety of other implements may be wielded by the dancers.

-The earliest known and surviving English written mention of Morris dance is dated to 1448 and records the payment of seven shillings to Morris dancers by the Goldsmiths' Company in London.
-Further mentions of Morris dancing occur in the late 16th century, and there are also early records such as bishops' "Visitation Articles" mentioning sword dancing, guising and other dancing activities, as well as mumming plays.
+Morris dancing first appeared in England in the 15th century.
+Its earliest surviving mention dates to 1448 and records the payment of seven shillings to Morris dancers by the Goldsmiths' Company in London.
+The term Morris derives from the Spanish term morisco, although Morris dancing has no known historical connection to the Moors.

-While the earliest records invariably mention "Morys" in a court setting, and a little later in the Lord Mayors' Processions in London, it had assumed the nature of a folk dance performed in the parishes by the mid 17th century.

-The world of Morris in England is organised and supported by three organisations: Morris Ring, Morris Federation and Open Morris, although all three organisations have members from other countries.
+Three prominent groups organise and support Morris in England: Morris Ring, Morris Federation and Open Morris; all three organisations have members from other countries as well.

 There are around 150 Morris sides (or teams) in the United States.
-English expatriates form a larger part of the Morris tradition in Australia, Canada, New Zealand and Hong Kong.
-There are isolated groups in other countries, for example those in Utrecht and Helmond, Netherlands; the Arctic Morris Group of Helsinki, Finland and Stockholm, Sweden; as well as in Cyprus and St Petersburg, Russia.
+English immigrants form a large part of the Morris tradition in Australia, Canada, New Zealand and Hong Kong.
+There are relatively isolated groups in other countries, for example those in Utrecht and Helmond, Netherlands; the Arctic Morris Group of Helsinki, Finland and Stockholm, Sweden; as well as in Cyprus and St Petersburg, Russia.

 Name and origins

-Throughout history, the Morris seems to have been common.
+Throughout its history, the Morris seems to have been common.
 It was imported from village festivities into popular entertainment after the invention of the court masque by Henry VIII.
-The word Morris apparently derived from "morisco", meaning "Moorish".
+The word Morris apparently derived from morisco, meaning 'Moorish'.
 Cecil Sharp, whose collecting of Morris dances preserved many from extinction, suggested that it might have arisen from the dancers' blacking their faces as part of the necessary ritual disguise.